 Big Dipper Creamery, Blaine & North Oaks

 More than 50 handcrafted flavors ranging from classic chocolate chip to s'mores and salty caramel make this family-owned shop a local favorite.
-And if you happen to stop by when it's closed, fear not: The ice cream vending machine is open 24/7.

 What's the Scoop?, Buffalo